top of page

 Here we will look at how to complete these 6 areas in order.

 Area 1 has you list 8 variables you think are most important for your performance.
 These can be things like power output, agility, stability, or sport-specific like catching or footwork.
 The order here doesn't matter.
 Next, you fill out the Athlete's Self Assessment (ASA) column, by rating the variables' importance 1-10.
 Then, you enter the Athlete's Perceived Importance (API) column on a 1-10 scale based on the variable's importance.
-Lastly, you subtract the importance by the self-assessment to find the difference and multiply by 10 (API - ASA x 10).
+Lastly, use the equation (10 - ASA x API).
 This will give you the discrepancy (GAP) between importance and performance.

 Area 2 is the performance wheel.
 Here, you fill out a visual graphic or each variable based on your self assessment numbers (1-10).
 This gives you the big picture on your performance.